cardputer-dev/cardputer-site/README.md

+# Cardputer Dev Community (Website)

-A website for the cardputer community based on [Vuepress](https://vuepress.vuejs.org/).
+A website to help people Getting Started with the cardputer.

+This is based on [Vuepress](https://vuepress.vuejs.org/) and has some Github actions set up to automatically build whatever gets pushed to the main branch.

+## Running Locally

+Make sure you have nodejs installed.

+1. Clone this repository.
+2. `npm install`
+3. `npm run docs:dev`